inuris/add-image-to-csv/README.md

-# csv-image-to-base64
+# add-image-to-csv
-Convert image inline to base64
+Convert images to base64 and add to CSV file